joyceliaoo/Bravo/README.md

 note: a "choice" as illustrated in [Piazza@446](https://piazza.com/class/j7oyiev6r7x576?cid=446) is made when the explorer is at a position with multiple options for the next stepping stone

 ## base case
--the explorer is at the treasure
+- the explorer is at the treasure
--No possible new next step exists
+- No possible new next step exists

 ## English or pseudocode description of algorithm

-`if no possible next step
+	if no possible next step
 	if treasure discovered
 		return true
 	for each step forward (direction that the mazeSolver is facing) on the maze, check if a potential path exists for each of the directions
 			- 90 degrees to the left
 			- forward
 			- 90 degrees to the right
 	if a path exists
 		face the path
 		advance forward one step
 		execute the recursive abstraction
 		walk back to previous intersection`

 recursive solution: